 - Pre-payment meter

-A multiple rate meter has a number of dials and can be used to record the amount of electricity used at different parts of the day or night.
-With a 2 rate meter, typically it has a normal rate dial showing your consumption during the day and a low rate dial recording your consumption of electricity at ‘Off peak’ times.
+A multiple-rate meter has extra dials and records the amount of electricity used at different times of the day or night.
+An Economy 7 meter typically has a normal rate dial showing your consumption during the day and a low rate dial recording your consumption of electricity at ‘off-peak’ times.

 A prepayment meter is used to pay for the electricity you use in advance of using it.